imrany/insight/README.md

-### Insight.ai
+### Insight
-Insight.ai is an AI chatbot that allows users to enter prompts using speech rather than text.
+Insight is an AI chatbot that allows users to enter prompts using speech rather than text.
 It uses **Gemini** under the hood to give back responses with the user can listen to or download a an audio file fo later.

 ### Why did we chose voice input only rather than both text and voice input
 We've noticed a trend in AI chatbot like **ChatGPT** where users interacts with it mainly through text input, this can limit people living with low or lack of vision and the elderly.
-Therefore we chose voice input for **insight.ai**.
+Therefore we chose voice input for **insight**.
 It can be used for assistance with general questions like *What's the recipe of chocolate cake...?* and other genral questions.

 We've combine both speech and generative ai to create this program.

+### Challenge
+We choose the open category of the hackathon.
+#### Open category 🌟
+    Feeling adventurous?
+Build anything that combines two or more modalities—go wild with your ideas!
+Whether it's voice-controlled art generators or AI-powered virtual assistants, the only limit is your imagination.

 ### Features 🚀
 - Speech recognition or input: Using `Web SpeechRecognition`